azat-co/fullstack-javascript/chapter1/chapter1.md

 -   With Node.js, you could prototype quickly and go to market to do your customer development and customer acquisition early.
 This is an important competitive advantage over other companies that use less agile technologies (e.g., PHP and MySQL).
 -   Node.js is built to support real-time applications by utilizing web sockets.

-Node evolves fast.
+Node.js evolves fast.
 For the current state of Node.js (as of this writing), refer to the official Node.js blog at <https://nodejs.org/en/blog>.

 NoSQL and MongoDB
 -----------------